dcupolillo/calcium_event_classifier/README.md

-# Zscore classifier
+# Calcium event classifier

 ## Description

-Supervised binary classifier of discrete zscore traces to detect the presence of calcium transients.
+Supervised binary classifier of discrete zscore and dF/F0 traces to detect the presence of calcium transients.